Yesh123456/stay_hotels/README.md

 6) Integrated Faker and Money Gem for property model with validations
 7) Integrated Active Storage for images property with improved frontend page
 8) Integrated Reviews Model associated with Property Model and also added multiple categories and showed on final averages of each property reviews.
-9) Integrated Favorites Model with Property Model and User Model and functionality to mark favorites property
+9) Integrated Favorites Model with Property Model and User Model and functionality to mark favorites property.
+10)Integrated Reservations Model for booking properties as per availabilites.

 This README would normally document whatever steps are necessary to get the application up and running.